Kouli’s Tender Touch

 Occupational Therapy Services

 Kouli’s OT/ Sensory Gym is a pediatric therapy center located in Riverdale, NY (Bronx), created by Kouli E Nalpantidis, who believes children’s therapy services are best provided in a fun, energetic and caring environment where the needs of the child come first.
 At Kouli’s OT/ Sensory Gym your child will receive individualized attention from a dedicated and professional therapists who will work with you to determine the best approach to your child’s special needs.
-The Gym services children through Early Intervention (EI – with approval from City Official), Preschool, School age and privately.
+The Gym services children from birth to school age.
+We work with insurance as an out of network provider and private pay.

 Occupational therapists help facilitate a child’s age-appropriate fine motor skills.
 Therapy focuses on improving hand writing, visual motor skills, upper body strength, attention span, organization skills, coordination and body/spatial awareness.
 Our OT’s also focus on encouraging age appropriate play skills, activities of daily living, and sensory integration.

 Sensory integration, is the ability to take in information through senses (touch, movement, smell, taste, vision, and hearing), to put it together with prior information, memories, and knowledge stored in the brain, and to make a meaningful response.
 Sensory integrative dysfunction is a disorder in which sensory input is not integrated or organized appropriately in the brain and may produce varying degrees of problems in development, information processing, and behavior.
 At Koulis OT/Sensory Gym we offer an innovative approach to sensory integration and strives to maintain a team-based model where the child’s needs always come first!